openai/openai-dotnet/MigrationGuide.md

 api = new OpenAIAPI(APIAuthentication.LoadFromPath("<directory>", "<filename>"));
 ```

-The new library only supports setting it from a string or from an environment variable.
+OpenAI 2.0.0-beta.1 only supports setting it from a string or from an environment variable.
 The following snippet illustrates the behavior with the `ChatClient`, but other clients behave the same:

 ```cs
 ChatClient client;